cultuurnet/uit-documentatie/content/entry_api_3/latest/content-management.md

 ---
 ---
 # Content management

-This book provides more detailed instructions about managing the content of your events:
+This book provides more detailed instructions on how to manage the content of your events when using the JSON-LD (CRUD) API for creating events in UiTdatabank.

 **Topics in this book**
 * Creation of school events